Top 5 Tuesday is a weekly meme hosted by the lovely Shanah at Bionic Book Worm.

 Expected publication: April 7th 2020 by William Morrow.

 The Likely Resolutions of Oliver Clock – Jane Riley – I have this one pre-ordered on Kindle…not long now.

 His life is perfectly regimented.
 Is there really room for something as unpredictable as love?

 Oliver Clock has everything arranged just so.
 A steady job running the family funeral parlour.
 A fridge stocked with ready meals.
 A drawer full of colour-coded socks.
 A plan (of sorts) to stay trim enough for a standard-sized coffin.
 And in florist Marie, he’s even found the love of his life—not that she’s aware of it.

 When a terrible tragedy takes Marie out of his life but leaves him with her private journal, he discovers too late that she secretly loved him back.
 Faced now with an empty love life, a family funeral business in trouble, a fast-approaching fortieth birthday and a notebook of resolutions he’s never achieved, Oliver resolves to open himself up to love—and all the mess that comes along with it.

 But, with a habit of burying his feelings, can he learn to embrace his lovability and find the woman who will make him feel whole?

-Expected publication: February 1st 2020 by Lake Union Publishing (from Goodreads).
+Expected publication: February 1st 2020 by Lake Union Publishing.

 And last but not least…something a little different from the rest…